FusionAuth/fusionauth-site/site/_posts/2022-09-25-hackfests-fusionauth.md

 * A screenshot automation tool

 Some of these were exploratory, others are currently under active development, and some are deployed in production.

+## What if someone doesn't want to participate?

+If you've properly cleared the decks for people, limited the amount of time a hackfest is going to take, and have highlighted the fun, teamwork and autonomy, hopefully everyone will want to participate.

+What if someone has no desire to participate?

+Don't make them.
+Don't force anyone to participate.

+Doing so is counter to the idea of a hackfest.
+You don't know why they are not interested.
+They might be stressed about a work task, they might have had a bad experience in the past, they might not enjoy the idea of presenting in front of their peers.

+Invite them to the presentations, but make it clear that hackfests are an optional event and if it doesn't work for them this time, they'd be welcome in the future.

 ## Summing up